kyma-project/kyma/docs/application-connector/08-02-get-client-certificate.md

 }
 ```

-Use `urls.metadataUrl` and `urls.eventsUrl` to get the URLs to the Application Registry API and to the Event Service API.
+Use `urls.metadataUrl` and `urls.eventsUrl` to get the URLs to the Application Registry API and to the Event Publisher API.

 ## Call the Application Registry and Event Publisher on local deployment